 - Naltrexone is an opioid antagonist that works against alcohol.
 Naltrexone blocks pleasure receptors that make alcohol seem enjoyable.
 This blocks the “pleasure loop,” and prevents overconsumption in the event of a relapse.

-Antabuse and Naltrexone are proven methods of preventative care in people struggling with sobriety.
+Antuse and Naltrexone are proven methods of preventative care in people struggling with sobriety.
 While no drug can be guaranteed to prevent relapse, these medications can aid in combating cravings before they happen.

 Stopping Alcohol Cravings

-Recovery is a long process with many ups and downs.
+Alcoholism recovery is a long process with many ups and downs.
 Sometimes, relapse can feel inevitable.
 Learning to cope with stressful situations and having a contingency plan can greatly improve the outcome of the ever-present craving.
 Identifying your own triggers can aid in preventative measures and allow you to decline the urge to relapse.
 With help, many people struggling to stay sober can work through their cravings and maintain sobriety indefinitely.

 We Can Help